wp-plugins/ajax-event-calendar/trunk/readme.txt

 * Adds new capability "aec_add_events" (Administrator and Calendar Contributor roles)
 * Adds new capability "aec_run_reports" (Administrator only)
 * These roles and capabilities are removed when the plugin is deleted
-* Adds calendar event count column to administrative Users table
-* Deletes all events associated with a deleted user!
+* All events associated with a deleted user are perminently deleted!
+* Databases are perminently deleted when the plugin is deleted!

 == Credits ==

 * Google Calendar styled interface (FullCalendar Plugin)
 * Growl styled feedback (jGrowl Plugin)
 * OSX styled modal forms (simpleModal Plugin)
+* Category color selection (miniColors Plugin)

 == Change Log ==